An RDNA Druid Training Program, & Joining the RDNA

 Training

-The Order of Bradán Feasa
+The Order of Bradán Feasa (OBF)

-Whoever completes the training program will be inducted into the Order of Bradán Feasa, a non-priestly order within the RDNA.
+Whoever completes the training program will be inducted into the Order of Bradán Feasa (bra-DON FOSS-ah), a non-priestly honor society within the RDNA.
 Please note that completing the OBF program does not constitute ordination to any rank of the RDNA.
 Bradán Feasa means Salmon of Knowledge in Irish Gaelic.
 The salmon is named Fintan in the Fenian Cycle.
 Fintan ate three hazelnuts that had fallen into the stream, and those nuts possessed all knowledge.
 This knowledge was transferred to Fintan.
 Fintan was then caught by Finegas the druid, who gave it to Finn to cook for him.
 Finn burned his thumb while checking to see if Fintan was done cooking, then in a sudden reaction brought his singed thumb to his mouth to soothe the burn, at which point Finn took on all of Fintan's knowledge.
 There's more to the myth, but you'll find that in a book.

 Initiations and Ordinations - AKA "Joining"